connexcs/docs/cli.md

 A CLI may be re-written, for example you can add `123456789` in the CLI box and have it be re-written by adding `987654321` in the re-write CLI box.

 ## P-Asserted-ID
 `P-Asserted-Identification` is another SIP Header.
-Its purpose is _NOT_ to be presented, but allows a network only level identifier of the originator by telco's only.
+Its purpose is _NOT_ to be presented, but it allows telcos to identify the originator on a network only level.

 A P-Asserted-ID uses the exact same syntax as Replace CLI.